 Originally from Pennsylvania, Laura has lived and worked in the greater DC region since 2009.
 Before coming to Alice Ferguson Foundation, Laura worked for the University of Virginia investigating nitrogen pollution from alternative livestock practices.
 Previously, Laura worked for the National Aquarium’s Conservation department and the Maryland Department of Natural Resources.
 In both capacities, she managed and implemented environmental restoration and education projects across the Chesapeake Bay watershed.
 She has a B.S. in Environmental Science from Eastern Mennonite University and an M.S. in Environmental Science from the University of Virginia.
 In her spare time, Laura enjoys reading, biking and cooking.

 Kara Sheehan, Development Associate

-Kara joins AFF as a Development Associate with a background in music education, athletics, and a long-standing history in the restaurant industry.
+Kara joins the Alice Ferguson Foundation as a Development Associate with a background in music education, athletics, and a long-standing history in the restaurant industry.
 Past experiences have allowed her to work as Athletic Director and teacher for the Wye River Upper School, while most recently serving as Choir teacher at an Anne Arundel County Public middle school.
 Currently she is a resident of Anne Arundel “South” county, living and learning the ropes on a horse farm.
 As a long-time resident of Maryland’s Eastern Shore Kara spent years living on the shores of the Chesapeake Bay, learning to love the water and all that goes with it.
 Whether on or in the water, hiking a trail with her dog, steaming crabs with the family, or simply enjoying the view, she never takes for granted the opportunity presented.

 John Sullens, Educator Associate